Scalability in a digital project illustration.

 Indexing

 Indexing is used for efficient database management.
 Indexes are kept as a dataset informing about the location of certain data pieces.
-It’s especially useful if you have multiple servers and engines.
-The more devices you add, the larger the data table becomes.
-So when a request comes, indexing directs it to the right place instead of searching it throughout the whole database.
+When a request comes, indexing directs it to the right place instead of searching it throughout the whole database.

 Select Robust Technologies